The Insolvency Review: Saudi Arabia

 Plenary insolvency proceedings

 Although the Law requires the setting up of a bankruptcy register, and that the information therein must be available to the public, the register does not provide a detailed level of information about proceedings.
+While the announcements of the entities subject to bankruptcy procedures have been made public, nevertheless, the information publicly available is limited to the name of the entity subject to bankruptcy and the type of bankruptcy procedure applicable.
 Thus, some of the examples we now discuss are current proceedings that have been commenced, while others are major bankruptcies that have taken place but have yet to be filed for in the courts.

 The following are some of the most significant completed and pending plenary insolvency proceedings during the past 12 months.